This is a small installable skill for turning X bookmarks into GitHub inbox work.

 Options:

---pages all|<n>controls how many pages to fetch.--page-size <1-100>controls how many bookmarks to request per page.--dry-runprints planned issues without calling Linear or saving processed state.--stop-after-seenstops paging after the first already-processed bookmark.
+--pages all|<n>controls how many pages to fetch.--page-size <1-100>controls how many bookmarks to request per page.--dry-runprints planned issues without calling GitHub or saving processed state.--stop-after-seenstops paging after the first already-processed bookmark.

 State file